-We went on a road trip for about 10 days before getting to Akumal Bay Beach & Wellness Resort, and we drove our rental car directly to the resort.
+We went on a road trip for about 10 days before getting to Akumal Bay Beach & Wellness Resort, and we drove our rental car from Avant Car Rental in Cancun.
 The resort is right off the main Highway 307, and there are signs along the way for it.

 The resort has a large sign out by the road, and the property is gated.